turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 If you finish before your partner, add another object to the array.
 Log it to the console to make sure it is stored properly.

->Before moving on to Part 2, check in with each other and make sure both partners were able to accomplish the task and know what their code is doing.
+_💬 Before moving on to Part 2, check in with each other and make sure both partners were able to accomplish the task and know what their code is doing._

-### Part 2 - Collaborate
+### Part 3 - Collaborate

 Look back at the `pets` array that is at the top of the Warm Up section.
 Your task is to write the code that will start with that array, and ultimately print out: